 Objectives of the service

 The aim of the Urban Green Tracker is to provide a dashboard of the health, extent and impact of Green infrastructure within cities.
 Cities need to understand how their efforts to plant and maintain trees, reduce flood risk, improve air quality and eliminate dangerous urban heat islands are going.
-The tool will include high resolution data to measure green infrastructure at a neighbourhood scale and.
+The tool will also include high resolution data to measure green infrastructure and liveability at a neighbourhood scale for consumers.

 Users and their needs